 Planning an Event

-Here are some things you should do when you want to plan an event on Campus:
+Here are some things to consider when planning an event on campus:

-3. Have you outlined a budget you will need for the event?
+3. Have you outlined your budget for the event?

 4. If you need financial support, have you submitted a request to the Program Fund and/or UMSG, Inc.?